Andonome/stories/rules.md

 These problems for spellcasters raise the difficulty:

-- Creation (make the target, instead of altering it) (+1)
 - Tiny target (+1)
-- Altering heavy targets (+HP)

 The TN for spells is 6 + challenges + MP spent.

 Casters can spend a number of MP equal to the highest sphere they are using.
 They can power high spheres with any combination of mana.

-### Range

-Standard spells have a range of 4 Steps plus double the spell's MP.
-*Distant* spells increase this significantly.

-The caster can only limit the range *inside* the bounds of their current range.
-A *ranged fire* spell, cast with 3 MP, can target anywhere inside 'throwing distance', but cannot target anyone 10 Steps away.
-A ranged spell with 6 MP cannot target anywhere around the mage, or anywhere they can see - it only targets distant areas visible only with spells.

-Standard range = 5 Steps + MP spent.

-0. 20 steps + MP spent.
-1. Throwing distance.
-2. Shouting distance.
-3. Line of sight.

-Spells which travel 'too far' usually fail, but sometimes find a target on their own.

-### Duration

-The standard duration is 1 Scene.

-0. Remainder of Season
-1. Cycle (3 years)
-2. Full Chronicle.
-3. Permanent.

 ### Alter Life